 Recovery following surgery to correct breast asymmetry varies depending on the type of procedure required.
 After a procedure in East Lansing, most women should expect to take a week off from work or other regular activities.
 Strenuous activity should be avoided for the first two weeks and all post-operative directions should be followed carefully.
-Swelling and pain is not uncommon following surgery, but ice packs and the use of painkillers as directed will help to manage any discomfort.
+Swelling and pain are not uncommon following surgery, but ice packs and the use of painkillers as directed will help to manage any discomfort.

 SCHEDULING A CONSULTATION

 If you are troubled by the appearance of your breasts and would like more information on procedures to correct breast asymmetry in East Lansing, contact Michigan Plastic Surgery.
 By scheduling a complimentary consultation with a board certified plastic surgeon, Dr. Colony, you will be able to address your specific concerns and explore your options for correction of breast asymmetry.
-Dr. Colony serves patients from all over including areas like Grand Ledge, Brighten, and Okemos.
+Dr. Colony serves patients from all over including areas like Grand Ledge, Brighton, and Okemos.